Canada-EU free trade agreement provides stability and opportunities for businesses on both sides of the Atlantic

 Canada is a trading nation.
-Before the pandemic, trade accounted for nearly two thirds of the country’s economy and supported approximately 3.3 million jobs.
-Canada remains the only G7 country with a free trade agreement with all other G7 countries.
+Before the pandemic, trade accounted for nearly two thirds of the country's economy and supported approximately 3.3 million jobs.
 And our 14 free trade agreements with 51 countries open the door to more than 1.5 billion people worldwide.

 Since CETA came into force on September 21, 2017, the majority of Canada’s provinces and territories have increased their exports to the EU.
 In fact, New Brunswick and Newfoundland and Labrador have actually doubled their pre-CETA numbers.

 These are just some of the findings from Canada’s Merchandise Trade Performance with the EU after the Entry into Force of CETA, a report released by the Office of the Chief Economist of Global Affairs Canada.

 The report provides historical comparisons of trade performances before and after CETA’s entry into force and paints a picture of how the agreement has helped to strengthen economic relations and promote new economic opportunities for Canadians and Europeans alike.